What is BGP (Border Gateway Protocol)?

-BGP (Border Gateway Protocol) is the protocol underlying the global routing system of the internet.
-It manages how packets get routed from network to network through the exchange of routing and reachability information among edge routers.
+BGP (Border Gateway Protocol) is the protocol that enables the global routing system of the internet.
+It manages how packets get routed from network to network by exchanging routing and reachability information among edge routers.

 How does BGP work?

 Each router maintains a routing table that controls how packets are directed.
 The BGP process on the router generates routing table information, which is based on the following factors:

 - Information in the BGP routing information base (RIB), which is a data table stored on a server on the BGP router.

 The RIB contains information both from directly connected external peers and internal peers.
 The RIB contains policies for what routes should be used and what information should be published, and it continually updates the routing table as changes occur.

 BGP helps provide redundancy by enabling routers to quickly adapt and send packets through another connection if one internet path goes down.
 It is often used in large networks, such as internet service provider networks, wide area networks and infrastructure-as-a-service environments.